qmacro/qmacro.github.io/_posts/2020-03-24-code-at-home.markdown

 - A laptop or desktop, it doesn't matter whether it's a MacBook, a Windows machine or anything else
 - On that laptop or desktop you need a web browser, like Chrome.
 You don't need anything else specific to programming

-If you want to join in and type along with me during the live stream, and want to use the same setup as I'll be showing, sign up to the following two websites:
+If you want to enable your kids join in and type along during the live stream, and want to use the same setup as I'll be showing, sign up to the following two websites:

 - [Project Euler](https://projecteuler.net) - it's not completely necessary, but if you sign up then you can enter your own answers to the problems and see your progress
 - [repl.it](https://repl.it) - this is a really nice coding environment online, that you can access and use from your web browser, and it's the one I will be using in the live stream sessions